EBISPOT/sum-stats-formatter/harmonisation/formatting_tools/readme.txt

      +----+--------------------------------------------------------------+

   Filtering and QC
-    6) Any missing variant IDs that could be found by step (5) are updated.
+    6) Variant ID is set to variant IDs found by step (5).
     7) Records without a valid value for variant ID, chromosome, base pair location and p-value are removed.